orbitoosoft/orbitootoolkit/README.md

 The toolkit is working with [Spring-Boot 3.x](https://spring.io/) and [Java 17](https://openjdk.org/).

+The toolkit can be used to solve many problems on the service layer.
+For example:
+* implementation of service callbacks
+* implementation of the application workflow

+You can find more information about these topics in [Advanced Guide](README-ADVANCED.md).

 ## Application Startup
 Before starting of spring-boot we need to:
 * add package `org.orbitootoolkit.core` to `@ComponentScan`